 Press photography must be organized through the public relations department.
 Photographers with appropriate credentials for promotion of the Gardens will not be charged a fee, but must be accompanied by staff during their visit.
 Contact Erin Bird at email@example.com.

-Large Groups and Private Space photography requests require a reseravation through the Private Events department.
+Large Groups and Private Space photography requests require a reservation through the Private Events Department.
 This applies to groups of 21 people or more and if private space (green room, storage, dressing room, etc) is desired.
 Photography packages that include room rentals start at $2,000 per day.
 For more information please contact our Events Department at 720-865-3551 or firstname.lastname@example.org.

-Commercial Photography/Videography is NOT permitted at Denver Botanic Gardens York St. and Denver Botanic Gardens Chatfield Farms.
+Commercial Photography/Videography is NOT permitted at Denver Botanic Gardens York Street and Denver Botanic Gardens Chatfield Farms.
 This includes, but is not limited to: